WhiteHouse/petitions/readme.md

 ## Roadmap

 Have an idea or question about future features for We the People?
-Let us know by opening a ticket on GitHub, emailing us directly at wethepople@who.eop.gov, or tweeting @WHWeb.
+Let us know by opening a ticket on GitHub, emailing us directly at wethepeople@who.eop.gov, or tweeting @WHWeb.

 We the People is a work in progress and currently exists at a very basic level of functionality.
 Priorities for future development are detailed below.